marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 the whole DHCP discover, offer, request, ACK workflow, and it was finally loading correctly pxelinux image from the server, which was then being given control.
 PXELINUX initial banner was displayed and after a long delay, a timeout message was appearing: "Failed to load ldlinux.c32".
 And then a reboot.
+(Picture below shows pxelinux 6.04, but all these notes have been taken while working with 6.03).

 <p align="center">
 <a id="single_image" href="/img/pxe_timeout.png"><img src="/img/pxe_timeout.png" alt=""/></a>